In April of 2011, Mitchell Theatres acquired the Cowley Cinema 8 in Winfield, Kansas.

 Returning to its Elkhart roots, Mitchell Theatres acquired the Doric Theatre, a historic landmark in western Kansas, in 2016.
 The Doric was built in 1918 and was the area’s home for silent films and live Vaudeville performances for many years.
 Closed in the early 1980s, the Doric Theatre underwent a complete renovation and redesign, for not only film presentation, but in sticking to its roots, is now a venue for view live theater and other performances.
 The Doric became Mitchell’s first "boutique" theatre including Oscar's Lounge, which serves beer, wine, cocktails and an expanded food menu.
 Along with mainstream movies, the Doric also screens art house and independent films, a first for the area.
 In conjunction with the Doric remodel, another screen was added to Sequoyah Cinema 8, making it Sequoyah Cinema 9.
 Both projects were completed in 2016.

 In May 2017, Mitchell Theatres expanded to the Texas Panhandle with the purchase of the historic Morley Theatre in Borger.
 Known locally as “The Morley,” it was built in 1947 and designed by noted theatre architect Jack Corgan of Dallas.
 It was originally operated by the Griffith-Consolidated theatre chain.
 The Morley, with its Grande Auditorium, is one of the few theaters still operating with balcony seating.
 Mitchell Theatres fully renovated the now five-screen cinema, upgrading sound and adding new seats and recliners on the ground floor of the Grande Auditorium.
 Mitchell Theatres also expanded the building to include an arcade, party room and Oscar’s Lounge for customers to purchase alcoholic beverages.

-Mitchell Theatres owns and operates 107 screens in 15 locations across Arizona, Colorado, Kansas, Missouri, New Mexico, Oklahoma, and Texas, with more than 325 employees.
+Mitchell Theatres owns and operates 107 screens in 15 locations across Arizona, Colorado, Kansas, Missouri, New Mexico, Oklahoma, and Texas.
 As of 2020, Mitchell Theatres was the 47th-largest movie theatre chain in the United States.
 The family-owned business is proud of its success and actively seeks opportunities to grow and expand throughout the Midwest.

 Want more information?
 Please Contact Us.